puffypat/PyroX-s-sites/README.md

 # PyroX-s-sites
-unblocked sites google pages sites this repository comes with taco proxy
+unblocked websites for school NOT OWNED OR MADE BY ME can range from game sites to movie sites